Sustainability at ISCOMS

 At ISCOMS, sustainability is an essential concept.
 We recognise the urgent need to protect our planet and believe that small actions can create significant change.
 We strive to minimise our environmental footprint and promote social and sustainable practices, while inspiring people from all over the world.

 At ISCOMS, we promote sustainability through education and practice.
 Our sustainability stand offers a platform for dialogue and learning, where participants can explore innovative solutions and gain insights into sustainable practices in the (bio)medical world.
-This year, we are showcasing a new groundbreaking development in healthcare sustainability each day of the conference.
+Each day of ISCOMS 2025, we showcased a new groundbreaking development in healthcare sustainability at the Sustainability Stand.

-On the third day of ISCOMS, we delve into the theme of the day: ‘Global Health, equity, and justice’.
-This day’s content will address global issues encountered in healthcare.
-The United Nations’ Sustainable Development Goals are highlighted and shown at the bottom of this page.
-We encourage participants to connect, exchange ideas, and discover innovative approaches to make the (bio)medical world more sustainable.
+On the third day of ISCOMS, we delved into the theme of the day: ‘Global Health, equity, and justice’.
+This day’s content addressed global issues encountered in healthcare.
+The United Nations’ Sustainable Development Goals were highlighted and shown at the bottom of this page.
+We encouraged participants to connect, exchange ideas, and discover innovative approaches to make the (bio)medical world more sustainable.

 One of the core principles at ISCOMS is our staunch opposition to food waste.
 At ISCOMS we adopt a strict vegetarian menu policy.
 Furthermore, all food is locally distributed to our event.
 By eliminating meat from our menus, we do not only reduce our carbon footprint but also advocate for a more sustainable food system.